Businessman sits at desk holding coffee mug and looking at mobile phone.

 What happens if you never activate a credit card?

-If you get a card with an annual fee, you risk missing this payment if you never activate your card, which may hurt your credit score.
-This fee is often charged on your first bill and repeats annually on the anniversary of your account opening.
+If you get a card with an annual fee, you risk missing this payment if you never activate your card.
+The fee is often charged on your first credit card bill and repeats annually on the anniversary of your account opening.
 Missing it or making a late payment toward it can negatively affect your credit score.

 Responsible use is beneficial

-Once you have the new credit card, any impact on your credit score—as a result of applying for the new credit account—has already occurred.
-So, as far as your credit score is concerned, any impact to your credit score happens after applying for the card, not as a result of activating the card.
+Once you have the new credit card, any impact on your credit score from applying for the new credit account has already occurred.

 Did you know?

-In some cases, opening a new credit account can give you a higher total credit limit, which can improve your credit utilization ratio—the percentage of your total available credit that you’re using—so long as you don’t rush to max out the new card.
+In some cases, opening a new credit account can give you a higher total credit limit.
+That can improve your credit utilization ratio—the percentage of your total available credit that you’re using—so long as you don’t rush to max out the new card.

 In many cases, it’s how you use a credit card that really matters.

 If you doubt whether you want your new card, you can cancel it.
-But if you’re confident that you can use the new card responsibly and pay it off on time without accumulating debt, go ahead and activate it and proceed to use it wisely.
+But if you’re confident that you can use the new card responsibly and pay it off on time without accumulating debt, go ahead and activate it.
+Then continue to use it wisely.

 Next steps